Blosc/c-blosc2/ROADMAP.rst

 * **Wrappers for other languages:** Java, R or Julia are the most obvious candidates.
 Still not sure if these should be produced and maintained by the Blosc development team, or leave them for third-party players that would be interested.
 The steering `council discussed this <https://github.com/Blosc/governance/blob/master/steering_council_minutes/2020-03-26.md>`_, and probably just the Python wrapper (python-blosc2, see above) should be maintained by Blosc maintainers themselves, while the other languages should be maintained by the community.

 * **Lock support for super-chunks:** when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
 Such a lock support would be configured in build time, so it could be disabled with a cmake flag.

+* **Hierarchical structure (aka Groups):** some libraries (like `xarray <http://xarray.pydata.org/>`_) need an easy way to tie different datasets together (groups).
+This would also allow to create whole hierarchies so as to endow a structure to these datasets.
+Besides the structural part (that will be part of the format specification), this will need an accompanying API that allows the user to create groups, add datasets to groups, (recursively) list datasets in groups, access a dataset inside a group, an so on.

 Outreaching